 RSPB Award: £500

-Birdscapes Gallery 'Conservation through Art' Award: £350, split between the winner and a charity of their choice
+Birdscapes Gallery 'Conservation through Art' Award: £700 split between the artist and a conservation charity of their choice

 Mascot Media 'Nature in Print' Award: For the most original, unusual or effective interpretation of the natural world using traditional printmaking techniques.
 The winning artist will receive £200 and their choice of 10 current Mascot Media books